stetre/moonlibs/README.md

 $ sudo apt-get install libglew-dev        # needed only by MoonGL
 $ sudo apt-get install libassimp-dev      # needed only by MoonAssimp
 $ sudo apt-get install libfreetype6-dev   # needed only by MoonFreeType
+$ sudo apt-get install libsndfile1-dev    # needed only by MoonSndFile
 $ sudo apt-get install libjack-jackd2-dev # needed only by LuaJack
 ```